DaoCloud/DaoCloud-docs/docs/en/docs/insight/09FAQs/servicemonitor.md

 ## Pod Monitor

-The corresponding configuration items are described as follows:
+The corresponding ConfigMaps are described as follows:

 ```yaml
 # Prometheus Operator CRD version